MattMS/my-thoughts/on/tabs_vs_spaces/README.md

 Or more accurately: why I like tabs more.

+### One key indent/unindent

+Add with the tab key and remove with backspace.

+One benefit of this is it works in even the most basic editors.

+### Indentation errors

+The more spaces you use for indentation, the greater the chance you will accidentally add an extra space that will break things.

+This is an annoyance for most languages, but can cause syntax errors for whitespace-significant languages like Coffee-Script and Python.

 ### Smaller file size

 I decided to start with the obvious one, even though it is not such a big deal with cheap and fast storage.

 It is still a point that spaces will always have against them.

-### Indentation errors

-The more spaces you use for indentation, the greater the chance you will accidentally add an extra space that will break things.

-### One key indent/unindent

-Add with the tab key and remove with backspace.

-One benefit of this is it works in even the most basic editors.

 ### Viewer-defined indent width